 A 1991 romantic comedy-drama directed by Norman Jewison, adapted from Jerry Sterner's play of the same name and starring Creator/DannyDeVito, Creator/GregoryPeck (in his last major film role), and Penelope Ann Miller.

 Lawrence Garfield, otherwise known as "Larry the Liqudator" ([=DeVito=]), is an apparently heartless, but secretly lonely, corporate raider launching a hostile takeover of a small Rhode Island company that makes wire and cable.
-The founder of the company, Andrew "Jorgy" Jorgenson (Peck), reaches out to his stepdaughter Kate (Miller), an attorney, to stop him.
+The son of the founder of the company, Andrew "Jorgy" Jorgenson (Peck), reaches out to his stepdaughter Kate (Miller), an attorney, to stop him.
 Larry soon becomes smitten with Kate, leading him to try to beat her and woo her at the same time.

 !!Tropes used in the film: